 Abaynesh has always dreamed of working for a humanitarian organization, so when she got her job with CPAR over 27 years ago, she was ecstatic.
 Outside of work, she loves spending time with her family and taking trips with them.
 Some of her favourite places are the town of Arba Minch, Lake Ziway and the town of Hawassa.
 If you’re ever in Ethiopia, Abaynesh recommends you try Doro Wat, made using chicken and eggs.

 Dereje loves working with youth as he wants them to grow up into a healthy, new generation.
 He enjoys seeing them become empowered through the projects he takes part in.
 Dereje also enjoys visiting the lakeside town of Hawassa and guarantees that it is one of the most beautiful towns in Ethiopia.
 He recommends you visit it during the dry season, as the sunsets turn the sky and clouds into a fiery painting.

-Sandra Abeje, Senior Program Officer
+Sandra Abeje, Senior Project Officer

 Sandra has worked in different positions within the Ethiopian health system for over five years and joined CPAR because she deeply believes in building the capacity of health care workers and the healthcare system.
 Her favourite part of Ethiopia is the Semien mountains located in the Semien Gondar Zone.
 The mountains are home to beautiful rock-cut churches and medieval castles.
 They are also the home of a fragile ecosystem that include rare and unique animals, such as the Gelada baboon, the Walia ibex, the Ethiopian wolf and a species of goat found only in that region.